MPOcanes/MPO624-2018/INSTALL_JUPYTER_UNIDATA.md

 --------------

-   1. **install** miniconda3 (the basic system, which gets expanded on demand), or full Anaconda (a big package with more than we need), as explained at https://conda.io/docs/user-guide/install/index.html.
+   1. **Install** [miniconda3](https://conda.io/miniconda.html) (the basic system, which you expand as needed), or full [Anaconda](https://www.anaconda.com/download/) (a big frozen set of packages, more than we need).

-      - **Windows users:** I must recommend Anaconda, which has a "Navigator" GUI for setting up environments and launching jupyter.
-I don't know enough about Windows's command-line interface and how paths are set to help you with the challenges of the miniconda approach.
+      - **Windows users with little Command Prompt skill:** I recommend Anaconda, which has a **"Navigator"** GUI for setting up environments and launching jupyter.
+I just don't know enough about Windows to help you with the challenges of the PC miniconda approach.

-   2. **Clone** Unidata's great workshop materials, with a few of my touches, from https://github.com/brianmapes/unidata-python-workshop onto your local machine.
+   2. **Download** Unidata's great workshop materials with a few of my touches, from https://github.com/brianmapes/unidata-python-workshop onto your local machine.
 To do this, hit the big green **Clone or Download** button and the **Download ZIP**.

       - unzip it into a meaningfully named directory.
-You may want to rename the folder to something shorter than unidata-python-workshop-master, if you like.
-My own path fot it is _(home)/Jupyter/unidata-python-workshop_.
+You may want to rename the folder to something shorter than unidata-python-workshop-master.
+My own path for it is _(home)/Jupyter/unidata-python-workshop_.

-   3. Create the unidata-workshop-mapes _environment_.
+   3. **Create** the unidata-workshop-mapes _environment_.
 This will take several minutes as the requested set of modules is downloaded from Python's package managers.
 To do this step,

+   - from Anaconda Navigator: In the Environments area, hit Import, and use the system finder to open the environment.yml file from your downloaded package from step 2.

+   - Miniconda approach
-   - Mac: open a **Terminal**, which should be running the bash shell, and type these things:
+      - Mac: open a **Terminal**, which should be running the bash shell
+      - Windows: open a **Command Prompt**

+      - Both: type these things:
          * **cd /(your_folder_path)/unidata-python-workshop-master**
-            - (whatever file path you chose for the unzipped folder of materials)
+            - (whatever path you chose in step 2)
          * **conda env create -f environment.yml**

-   - PC or Mac (if you installed full Anaconda package): From the Navigator, Environments area, Import and use the system finder to open the environment.yml file.

-   - PC (miniconda approach): open a **Command Prompt**, and type the same things as the Mac above

    4. Enter (or _activate_) the environment where those packages have been installed, and launch!
       * PC or Mac (Anaconda Navigator): Select the unidata-workshop-mapes environment, then double-click the jupyter logo

-      * Mac (bash shell): **source activate unidata-workshop-mapes**
+      * Mac (bash shell): **source activate unidata-workshop-mapes**, then **jupyter notebook**
-      * Windows (command prompt approach): **activate unidata-workshop-mapes**
+      * Windows (command prompt approach): **activate unidata-workshop-mapes**, then **jupyter notebook**
-      * Either of the above: **jupyter notebook**

 ---------------------
 If you did it right, a browser window should now pop up, with localhost:8888... in the URL.
 This is the browser face of the jupyter notebook server, which is running on your own local machine (which is called _localhost_).